Skip to main content

 Threats

 Historical threats have included unintentional overfishing associated with commercial fisheries, trophy fishing associated with recreational fisheries, and habitat destruction.
-The smalltooth sawfish population has been reduced to a small section of Florida’s southern coast; their core range used to reach in the U.S. from North Carolina to Texas (NMFS 2009a).
-Presently, fishing gear entanglements and habitat destruction are the main threats as the amount of recreational and commercial fishing has increased, and the development along Florida’s coast has caused damage to mangrove forests that serve as nursery areas for juvenile smalltooth sawfish (Seitz and Poulakis 2006; NMFS 2009a).
-Recent research has shown that water temperatures below ~53°F (12°C) cause smalltooth sawfish mortalities and this observation suggests that the northern limits of its year-round range may not have extended much further north of Florida (Poulakis et al. 2011).
-Seasonal movements of adult smalltooth sawfish that historically carried the species north of Florida during the summer may have been influenced by decreasing water temperatures.
-Despite the collapse of the smalltooth sawfish population during the last century, the remaining population appears to be genetically healthy (Chapman et al. 2011).
+Presently, fishing gear entanglements, especially shrimp trawls and habitat destruction are the main threats, and development along Florida’s coast has damaged mangrove forests that serve as nurseries (Seitz and Poulakis 2006; NMFS 2009a; Brame et al. 2019; Graham et al. 2021; Yakich et al. 2024).
+Research has shown that water temperatures below ~53°F (12°C) cause smalltooth sawfish mortalities and this observation suggests that the northern limits of its year-round range may not have extended much further north of Florida (Poulakis et al. 2011).
+Historical seasonal movements of adults north of Florida during the summer and back south may have been influenced by water temperatures (Bigelow and Schroeder 1953).

 Conservation and Management

-The smalltooth sawfish is protected as an Endangered species by the Federal Endangered Species Act and as a Federally-designated Endangered species by Florida’s Endangered and Threatened Species Rule.
-In the U.S., two broad areas of juvenile Critical Habitat were designated in 2009 to help protect the remaining population (NMFS 2009b).
+The smalltooth sawfish is protected as an Endangered species by the U.S. Endangered Species Act and as a Federally-designated Endangered species by Florida’s Endangered and Threatened Species Rule.
+In the U.S., two broad areas of juvenile Critical Habitat were designated in 2009 to help protect the remaining population (NMFS 2009b; Norton et al 2012).

 Other Informative Links